ipfs/js-ipfsd-ctl/README.md

 `ipfsd-ctl` can spawn `disposable` and `non-disposable` daemons.

-- `disposable`- Creates on a temporary repo which will be optionally initialized and started (the default), as well cleaned up on process exit.
-Great for tests.
+- `disposable`- Creates on a temporary repo which will be optionally initialized and started (default), as well cleaned up on process exit.
+Great for writing tests.
-- `non-disposable` - ipfsd-ctl will initialize and start a daemon if not there isn't a repo initialized and a daemon started. non-disposable defaults to try to find an IPFS repo `$HOME/.ipfs` or `$HOME/.jsipfs` for go-ipfs or js-ipfs respectively.
+- `Not disposable` - ipfsd-ctl will initialize and start a daemon if not there isn't a repo initialized and a daemon started (if there is, then it will just connect to it).
+Non Disposable defaults to try to find an IPFS repo `$HOME/.ipfs` or `$HOME/.jsipfs` for go-ipfs or js-ipfs respectively.
 The repo will not be deleted up after use.

 ## Batteries not included.
 Bring your own IPFS executable.